RobertCraigie/prisma-client-py/docs/reference/command-line.md

 <!-- TODO: this page should be more expansive -->

-Prisma Client Python comes bundled with the [Prisma CLI](https://www.prisma.io/docs/reference/api-reference/command-reference), all commands and arguments are the same.
+Prisma Python comes bundled with the [Prisma CLI](https://www.prisma.io/docs/reference/api-reference/command-reference), all commands and arguments are the same.
 You can invoke the CLI using the installed console script:

 ```
 $ prisma db push
 ```

-or by directly invoking the Prisma Client Python module:
+or by directly invoking the Prisma Python module:

 ```
 $ python -m prisma db push